AyCarlito/improved-steganography-project/timelog.md

 * *0.5 Hour* Review of JPEG Algorithm
 * *0.5 Hour* Check shape of image read in.
 (IMG_UNCHANGED) parameter stops cv2 from converting image to 3 channels.
 Grayscale image will be 2 dimensional, RGB 3 dimensional.
-* *0.5 Hour* Creating separate quantixaiton matrices for luminance and chrominance.
+* *0.5 Hour* Creating separate quantizaiton matrices for luminance and chrominance.
 * *0.5 Hour* Function to handle an individual channel.
 Takes a quantization matrix and channel and calls functions to split into blocks and create RLE
 * *0.5 Hour* JPEG Compression now working for colour and grayscale, but compressed image will have green border around outside if image dimensions not divisable by 8.
 * *0.5 Hour* Tried using cv2.copyMakeBorder function to correct problem.
 Did not work